 - Taylor Fitchett, Director of the Law Library

 - Jennifer Hulvey, Director of Financial Aid

 Each student must secure a photo ID from the University.
-This photo ID may be obtained at the ID card office in the Observatory Hill Dining Hall on Central Grounds in August.
-Please check www.virginia.edu/idoffice for office hours in August.
+This photo ID may be obtained at the ID card office in the Observatory Hill Dining Hall on Central Grounds beginning August 1.
+Please check www.virginia.edu/idoffice for their August office hours.
 Students who arrive early in Charlottesville may wish to take care of this prior to orientation.
 You must present an original valid, government-issued photo ID (such as a driver’s license or passport) in order to pick up your ID card.

 You may be able to submit a photo online to be used for your UVA ID card.
 Please check www.virginia.edu/idoffice/photosubmission.html to determine if you can do so.
 You will still need to pick up your UVA ID after August 1, but the pick-up process will go much faster if you have already submitted a photo online.